limpkin/mooltipass/source_code/src/USB/README.md

 0xD4: Set user change number
 ----------------------------
-From plugin/app: One byte payload containing the new user db change number
+From plugin/app: Two bytes payload containing the standard credentials & data change numbers

 From Mooltipass: 1 byte data packet, 0x00 indicates that the request wasn't performed, 0x01 if so